|Title||Copying tables from Stata|

 In MS Word, click Edit and then Paste.
 Highlight the pasted text and click Table and then Convert and Text to Table.
 Specify Tabs under the Separate text at if it is not already selected.
 Click OK to create your table.

 End quotation from Driver and Royston (2004)

-Another way to transfer your table to another application is to export the table as a text file or as a dataset using a user-written Stata command.
-There are several user-written commands for exporting tables from Stata, such as outreg2.
+Another way to transfer your table to another application is to export the table as a text file or as a dataset using a community-contributed Stata command.
+There are several community-contributed commands for exporting tables from Stata, such as outreg2.

 The last option you have for exporting tables in Stata is to write your own command to export a table.
 If you have a lot of tables to export or you need to export a table while Stata is running in batch mode, writing your own command using Stata's ado-language is the most logical solution.